How to connect your Mac to the internet using Ethernet

-- Run CleanMyMac X app (download a free edition here)
+- Run the CleanMyMac X app (download a free edition here).

-- Here you can try various tune-ups to speed your Mac
+- Here, you can try various tune-ups to speed up your Mac.

-With CleanMyMac X, there are a whole suite of tools you can use that will restore a Mac to how it worked when new.
-Give your Mac the tune-up it needs, making it run faster, easier to use and improve performance.
+With CleanMyMac X, there is a whole suite of tools you can use that will restore a Mac to how it worked when new.
+Give your Mac the tune-up it needs, making it run faster, easier to use, and with improved performance.